senlinms/C-RPG/readme.md

 [i] Open item menu

+[q] Quit game

 [0~9] Select corresponding item from current menu

+[`] test new feature(poison effect)

 # How to build from source
 run build.bat

-compile routine requires gcc and cproto. without source code modification, you can remove cproto line from build.bat file. in this case, it requires gcc only. no curses library needed.
+compile routine requires gcc and cproto.

+without source code modification, you can remove cproto line from build.bat file.

+in this case, it requires gcc only. no curses library needed.

+# Todo
+Read some programming philosophy book and then rebuild from scratch with some philosophies.

+(Art of unix programming)

+1) make each program do one thing well

+2) make each program communicate with other

+3) make logic to data

+4) optimize later, prototype first

+5) write code to write code